Tutorial: Creating a cached image service

 - In the left pane under Capabilities, click Imaging and review the information.

-Operations allowed—There are several operations that are available when using the image service.
+Operations allowed—There are several operations available when using the image service.
 Each of these options can limit what clients can do with your service.
 For more information, see Image services and their capabilities.

 - In the left pane of the Service Editor dialog box, click Caching.